 877-239-4878Available 24/7 | 356 Days | se habla español

 How to Prove Negligence in a Medical Malpractice Case

-- Duty of care: The medical professional or establishment has an obligation to each patient to maintain a standard level of care.
+- Standard of care: The medical professional or establishment has an obligation to each patient to act reasonably.
 A medical professional should provide the same prudence, attention, and caution as another medical professional in the same situation.

 - Breach of duty: The medical professional or establishment breached the duty of care by not providing the standard level of care.

-- Causation: It is proven that the breach of duty caused the injuries to the patient.
+- Causation: The breach of duty caused the injuries to the patient.